GNOME/gtk/docs/reference/gtk/coordinates.md

 The CSS stylesheet that is in use determines the sizes (and appearance) of the margin, border and padding areas for each widget.
-The size of the content area is determined by GTKs layout algorithm using each widgets [vfunc@Gtk.Widget.measure] and [vfunc@Gtk.Widget.size_allocate] vfuncs.
+The size of the content area is determined by GTKs layout algorithm using each widget’s [vfunc@Gtk.Widget.measure] and [vfunc@Gtk.Widget.size_allocate] vfuncs.

 You can learn more about the CSS box model by reading the